Saturday, December 14, 2019

 February 6 and 11, 2019 "Aquatic Therapy"

-Mrs. Jenn is a wonderful teacher.
+Mrs. Jenn is a wonderful therapist.

-Mr. Josh is a wonderful teacher.
+Mr. Josh is a wonderful therapist.

 Rayden's first two Aquatic Therapy visits were AMAZING!!
 His two therapists, Mr. Josh and Mrs. Jenn, are absolutely wonderful.
 There are no words to describe how it felt to see Rayden actually move his legs after being immobile for so long.
 His therapists had him kicking his legs, bending his knees and pushing off the wall, standing up on the steps, jumping out of the water by pushing on their legs, pushing with his arms to look for treasure, and catching, hitting and kicking the ball.
 Rayden doesn't even realize he is working.
 I know this kind of therapy is just what he needs to build his muscles so they are able to hold his bones in place when he is finally released to bear weight again.
 Watch out world...
 Rayden is gonna break another record!!